chore(deps): update dependency numpy to v1.26.4 #16

 (

-np.array([1, 2]) == np.array([1, 2, 3])
+np.array([1, 2]) == np.array([1, 2, 3])).return an array of all

-when values arefundamentally not comparable (e.g. have different dtypes).
+Trueor allFalsewhen values arefundamentally not comparable (e.g. have different dtypes).
 An

 example is

-.This mimics the Python behavior of returning
+np.array(["a"]) == np.array([1]).This mimics the Python behavior of returning

-when comparing incompatible types like
+FalseandTruewhen comparing incompatible types like

-.
-For a long time these gaveDeprecationWarning
+"a" == 1and"a" != 1.
+For a long time these gaveDeprecationWarningorFutureWarning.(gh-22707)

 Nose support has been removed.
 NumPy switched to using pytest in